-I have a lot of thoughts to work through after a month in Korea taking thousands of photos of my art installation, “Entrenched Thought” along with street photography.
-Aside from the political tension, I was genuinely perturbed by Seoul’s rise to fame as the plastic surgery capital of the world and I have a good bunch of street photography that looks at this question.
+Many thoughts to work through after a month in Korea taking thousands of photos of my art installation, “Entrenched Thought” along with street photography.
+Aside from the political tension, I was genuinely perturbed by Seoul’s rise to fame as the plastic surgery capital of the world and the street photography I shot looks at this question.
+Hope to post those another time.

-However for now, I have posted photos of my project “Entrenched Thought” at the DMZ Art Festival this summer:
+Here I post a few photos of my project “Entrenched Thought” at the DMZ Art Festival this summer:

 You can see more photos here: